The beautiful landscapes of Ireland

 The steep cliffs and wide sandy beaches form a landscape that is full of adventure.
 At the same time, these other-worldly backdrops are a refuge for lively fishing villages such as Dunmore East in County Waterford and County Kerry’s Dingle, which have some of the best seafood you’ve ever tasted.

 The Wild Atlantic Way will amaze you with its untamed nature, and the locals will warm your heart with their wicked wit and charm.
-Set sail to the Aran Islands where hardy communities continue age-old traditions, so don’t be surprised if you hear the Irish language being spoken as you trek across remarkable peninsulas, pass through friendly villages or sit in a cosy pub, listening to the chat among the patrons.
+Set sail to the Aran Islands where local communities continue age-old traditions, so don’t be surprised if you hear the Irish language being spoken as you trek across remarkable peninsulas, pass through friendly villages or sit in a cosy pub, listening to the chat among the patrons.